wolflegend523/CSS385_GameDocuments/docs/_docs/references.md

 ## Heroic Creature Pack by Aleksandr Makarov
 We used ___ assets from the [Heroic Asset Creature Pack](https://iknowkingrabbit.itch.io/heroic-creature-pack) by [Aleksandr Makarov.](https://iknowkingrabbit.itch.io/) While this pack does cost money, one of our team members received this pack for free a while ago, so we did not spend money on it.
-- deer0
+- deer0 - Icon32x32 & sprite_sheet
-- deer1
+- deer1 - Icon32x32 & sprite_sheet
-- griffen0
+- griffen0 - Icon32x32 & sprite_sheet
-- treant0
+- treant0 - Icon32x32 & sprite_sheet
-- archer1
+- archer1 - Icon32x32 & sprite_sheet
-- paladin0
+- paladin0 - Icon32x32 & sprite_sheet
-- swordsman0
+- swordsman0 - Icon32x32 & sprite_sheet
-- pikeman1
+- pikeman1 - Icon32x32 & sprite_sheet

 ## Heroic Overworld Pack by Aleksandr Makarov
 We used ___ assets from the [Heroic Asset Overworld Pack](https://iknowkingrabbit.itch.io/heroic-overworld) by [Aleksandr Makarov.](https://iknowkingrabbit.itch.io/) While this pack does cost money, one of our team members received this pack for free a while ago, so we did not spend money on it.